General Internal Medicine

 Mark J. Corapi, MD, FACP

-Associate Chairman of Medicine for Medical Education, Winthrop-University Hospital; Program Director Internal Medicine Residency; Chief, Division of General Internal Medicine.
+Associate Chairman of Medicine for Medical Education, NYU Winthrop Hospital; Program Director Internal Medicine Residency; Chief, Division of General Internal Medicine.
 Associate Professor of Clinical Medicine SUNY at Stony Brook School of Medicine.
 A graduate of SUNY Downstate 1982, Dr. Corapi completed his Internship, Residency, and Primary Care Fellowship in General Internal Medicine at Long Island Jewish Hospital.
 Past President NYSIG, Association of Program Directors in Internal Medicine.
 Attending of Year-Winthrop-University Hospital, 1987.
 Aesculapius Award in Recognition of Outstanding Teaching, 2003, State University of New York, Stony Brook School of Medicine.
 Castle Connolly Guide, Top Doctor in NY Metro Area Fellow Nassau Academy of Medicine .AMA Physician Recognition Award.

 Anthony J. Calio, MD, FACP